derricw/soulmsg-server/README.md

 [soulmsg](https://github.com/derricw/soulmsg) as a service.

-Generate random Dark Souls messages for MotD or whatever.
+Generate random Dark Souls messages for fortunes, MotD, or whatever.

 Try it live:
 ```bash